ansys/pyansys-dev-guide/doc/source/content_writing/content_how_tos/resolve_issues_causing_check_failures.rst

 Sometimes, however, the line that is too long is for a URL added to the ``linkcheck_ignore`` variable in the Sphinx configuration (``doc/source/conf.py``) file.
 Here is an example of how this can happen.
-The central links (``doc/source/links.rst``) file for this guide contains explict target names for joining the two Ansys GitHub accounts and another one for viewing the :file:`links.rst` file in the project's repository::
+The central links (``doc/source/links.rst``) file for this guide contains explicit target names for joining the two Ansys GitHub accounts and another one for viewing the :file:`links.rst` file in the project's repository::

     .. _join_ansys_organization: https://myapps.microsoft.com/signin/8f67c59b-83ac-4318-ae96-f0588382ddc0?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706